-Robo-adviser vs. financial adviser: What they do
+Robo-advisor vs. financial advisor: What they do

 You may be familiar with names such as Betterment and Wealtfront.
-They’re two of the most popular independent robo-advisers, and they’ve become quite popular over the last 10 years.
+They’re two of the most popular independent robo-advisors, and they’ve become quite popular over the last 10 years.
 They’re the ultimate in “do it for me” investing solutions, and you can set them up and go.

-Then using good investment practices – such as asset allocation and diversification – the robo-adviser automatically builds you a portfolio to fit your needs using perhaps up to a dozen exchange-traded funds that hold stocks, bonds, cash and potentially other kinds of assets.
+Then using good investment practices – such as asset allocation and diversification – the robo-advisor automatically builds you a portfolio to fit your needs using perhaps up to a dozen exchange-traded funds that hold stocks, bonds, cash and potentially other kinds of assets.

 The funds you’re invested in also charge an expense ratio, a fee paid to the fund management company.
 Typical funds might charge 0.05 percent to 0.35 percent annually ($5 to $35 for every $10,000 invested).
-You’ll pay these fees regardless of which robo-adviser you choose.
+You’ll pay these fees regardless of which robo-advisor you choose.

 Adding the two fees together, you might pay around 0.3 to 0.6 percent of your assets annually for a robo.
 Usually that’s the extent of the fees, and it means you’ll have a pretty clear idea of your costs.
 All additional services are usually included in the management fee.
 Many robos offer automated services that would be tough for a human to replicate, such as daily tax-loss harvesting.
 They may also automatically rebalance your portfolio when it deviates from the preset target allocations.

-Another positive is that it’s easy to open a robo-adviser account online.
+Another positive is that it’s easy to open a robo-advisor account online.
 With a few financial details, you can fill out the form and have the account ready to go in about 15 minutes.
-In fact, most robo-advisers don’t even have a minimum balance to open an account.
+In fact, most robo-advisors don’t even have a minimum balance to open an account.
 Many robos allow you to open a standard taxable account, an IRA account or a joint account, among others.

 While independent players such as Betterment, Wealthfront and Ellevest receive a lot of the recognition, larger brokerage firms such as Charles Schwab and even bigger financial firms such as Bank of America’s Merrill and Citibank offer this kind of managed portfolio.

-Some advisers may focus on issues that are specific to certain niches, such as small business owners, dentists or athletes.
+Some advisors may focus on issues that are specific to certain niches, such as small business owners, dentists or athletes.
 Then they specialize in the issues that are likely to emerge in those fields.
 Not only do they provide the investment advice, they also offer other core expertise.

 |Cost||Percentage of assets managed||Percent of assets managed, hourly fee|